We will remain open to submissions in any track up until mid April which would go into a wait list in case there are any last-minute openings.

 Proposals qualified for CE credits will be peer reviewed and qualified based on the following:

-1) Relevance: The content must have direct relevance to the acquisition of new skills by the continuing postgraduate and professional education of mental health or health care professionals with primary focus on clinical, theoretical, research or academic topics, such as the following:
+1) Relevance: The content must havedirect relevance to the acquisition of new skills appropriate for and that build upon a completed doctoral program for psychologists and/or the continuing postgraduate and professional education of mental health or health care professionals.
+The primary focus is on the science and profession of psychology and on research that has been empirically established and supported, which might encompass clinical, theoretical, research or academic topics such as:

-- Clinical use of dreams or mental imagery (therapeutic, theoretical, cultural perspectives)
+- Clinical use of dreams or mental imagery (therapeutic, theoretical, efficacy)

 - Theory and research on the biology/neurology/physiology of dreaming or mental imagery